soufiane-i/Irssal_Soufiane_9_01042022/README.md

 ## Installation
 - Download
-- Extract
+- To use Back-end, follow readme inside its folder
-- Open index.htmf
+- To use Front-end, follow readme inside its folder